 Bans, curfews and restrictions on daily life for half of the planet's population have become the new normal.
 But as we adjust to these coronavirus measures, what prospect is there of returning to the "old normal"?
 What is the exit strategy from the coronavirus?

 If you are hoping for a return to your old life, I have good news and bad news: it will happen, but I don't think soon.
 "It is absolutely true that government consultants and researchers are considering the issue of a coronavirus exit strategy".
 To say it is the epidemiologist Mark Woolhouse of the University of Edinburgh, UK.
-But what will be the exit strategies of the different nations?
-The lack of coordination at the international level could lead to problems of “patchy” infections.
+But what will the exit strategies of the different nations be?
+The lack of coordination at the international level could lead to problems of "patchy" infections.

 The lockdowns that many nations are enduring are a short-term strategy to reduce the average number of infections and stop their exponential growth.
-With a term you've heard for weeks, "flattening the curve".
+With a term you've heard for weeks, "flattening of the curve".
 The approach aims to prevent hospital overload, reduce the number of deaths and buy time to increase beds, understand the virus and find new treatments.

 However, blocking is not a long-term strategy.